-Look for broken, loose, or missing parts.
-For manual slack adjustors, the brake pushrod should not move more than one inch (with the brakes released) when pulled by hand.
+- Look for bent, broken, loose or missing parts. - For manual slack adjustors, the brake rod should not move more than one inch (with the brakes released) when pulled by hand. - Push Rods not bent, broken, loose, or missing parts.

 Brake Chambers